Phoenix STS Logo

 Safety, Health and Welfare at Work Act 2005 - Section 20

-Section 20 requires every employer to prepare a written safety statement based on the hazards identified and the risk assessments carried out under Section 19.
+Section 20 requires every employer to prepare a written safety statement.
+It must be based on the hazards identified and the risks assessed under Section 19.
+In practice: the law expects a live document built on your own risk assessments, and the HSA can inspect it at any time.

 Why Choose Phoenix STS